wesen/copper/src/why-rust.md

   encourages not reinventing the wheel by providing access to a central repository where the Rust community publishes and shares their crates.

-- Testing and documentation infrastructure are provided for, in part, by cargo meaning you don't need to choose from many competing options, or reinvent the wheel
+- Testing and documentation infrastructure are provided for, in part, by Cargo meaning you don't need to choose from many competing options, or reinvent the wheel

 - One can use pretty much all of the existing C tooling on Rust programs.
 For example: